By: Rebecca Reilly

 Published: 27th February, 2020

-Buildings that are subject to the Façade Inspection Safety Program (FISP) in New York City must be 6 stories or higher.
+Buildings that are subject to the Façade Inspection Safety Program (FISP) in New York City must be greater than 6 stories.
 In the course of the cyclical inspection, as per 1 RCNY §103-04, a building’s façade must be classified as Safe, SWARMP (Safe with Repair and Maintenance Program) or Unsafe.
 If a Qualified Exterior Wall Inspector (QEWI) recommends a SWARMP condition to be repaired within one (1) year, the condition must be classified as Unsafe.
 There are additional changes that have been implemented for the 9th cycle FISP to further protect building owners, occupants and the general public.

 The New York City Department of Buildings defines an Unsafe condition as: “a condition of a building wall, any appurtenances thereto, or any part thereof that is hazardous to persons or property and requires prompt repair.
 In addition, any condition that was reported as SWARMP in a previous report and that is not corrected at the time of the current inspection shall be reported as an unsafe condition.”
 The classification of each condition on the building is subject to the professional judgement of the QEWI performing the façade inspection.
 When conditions are being classified, the wellbeing and safety of the public must be considered.
 For example, if the QEWI observes loose brick that has dislodged from the façade and can easily be removed by hand, it should be removed during the inspection to prevent hazardous debris from falling off of the building.